ytobi/dog-breed-classifier/README.md

 # Dog Breed Classifier

 In this project, I built a pipeline to process real-world, user-supplied images.
-Given an image of a dog, our algorithm will identify an estimate of the canine’s breed.
-If supplied an image of a human, our code will identify the resembling dog breed.
+Given an image of a dog, the algorithm will identify an estimate of the canine’s breed.
+If supplied an image of a human, the code will identify the resembling dog breed.
 The project is part of fulfillment for a nanodegree at Udacity.

 # Installation